4 ways to use isolation in photography composition

 Using isolation in photography to make a subject stand out

-The longer the focal length you use the more blurred out your background will be.
+The longer your lens focal length the easier it is to blur the background.
 So a focal length of 105mm will give you a blurrier background than if you photographed your subject at 50mm.

-Further reading: What is focal length and how to use it in photography
+Further reading: What is focal length in photography and how to use it (5 facts)

 If you can’t open your aperture wide and you don’t have a long focal length, don’t give up.
 You can use distance to blur your background.